flutter/website/src/docs/release/breaking-changes/scaffold-messenger.md

 The `ScaffoldMessenger` will also assert if attempting to show `SnackBar`s to nested `Scaffold`s.
 If a nested set of `Scaffold`s were to share the same `ScaffoldMessenger`, then duplicate `SnackBar`s could appear in your UI.
 In order to control the scope of `SnackBar`s and which `Scaffold`s receive them, place a `ScaffoldMessenger` in between.
-When tryin to present a `SnackBar` in this situation, the follow assertion error will be thrown:
+When trying to present a `SnackBar` in this situation, the follow assertion error will be thrown:

 ```